kkravtsov21/Flutter-Chat-App/README.md

 - Allows the user to use native device camera/gallery for picking profile photos

-- Firebase Cloud Messaging for notifying the user via push notifications
+- Firebase Cloud Messaging is used for notifying the user via push notifications